OutSystems/docs-bestpractices/src/performance/data/hot-cache.md

 While it's possible to gather the data required for this use cases directly on the source system as needed, normally this isn't a good option because the time taken to obtain the right data will be slow and will impact the end user experience.

 This is where the **Hot Cache** pattern can bring great benefits.
 Instead of directly query and join data over multiple entities, in the moment that the end user wants to display the information, a cache layer is created, with a new entity that is designed to be optimized for the use case.
-This new entity is populated periodically and contains the pre-calculated data - this cache layer is called hot cache, because it should only contains data that is active.
+This new entity is populated periodically and contains the pre-calculated data - this cache layer is called hot cache, because it should only contain data that's active.

 For example, let's take a look at a simple web store.
 This web store (WebShop) differentiates the product pricing based on customer, customer type and product category.
 Let's also assume this is a large store, with over a million products and customers.
 Following the 4-layer canvas we could have the following architecture diagram: